South Korea sends plane to US to bring back workers detained in immigration raid

-SEOUL, South Korea — (AP) — A South Korean charter plane left for the U.S. on Wednesday to bring back Korean workers detained in an immigration raid in Georgia.
+SEOUL, South Korea — (AP) — A South Korean charter plane left for the U.S. on Wednesday to bring back Korean workers detained in an immigration raid in Georgia last week.

 A total of 475 workers, more than 300 of them South Koreans, were rounded up in the Sept.
-4 raid at the battery factory under construction at Hyundai’s sprawling auto plant west of Savannah.
+4 raid at the battery factory under construction at Hyundai's sprawling auto plant.
 U.S. authorities released video showing some being shackled with chains around their hands, ankles and waists, causing shock and a sense of betrayal among many in South Korea, a key U.S. ally.

 South Korea's government later said it reached an agreement with the U.S. for the release of the workers.